john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 <img src="https://canadianmedicalteams.org/wp-content/uploads/2013/10/Website-Under-Construction-template1.jpg" alt="Under Construction">

-This repository is devoted to providing a fix for a jupyter notebooks used for Keyword Spotting (KWS) which would no longer run within Google Colab.
+This repository provides a fix for a jupyter notebook used for Keyword Spotting (KWS), which would no longer run within the Google Colab development environment.
 The notebook is used as part of Section 1.5, "Deploying a KWS Model with Your Favorite Keyword(s)" in Course 3, "Deploying TinyML".
 This course is part of the <a href="https://www.edx.org/professional-certificate/harvardx-applied-tiny-machine-learning-tinyml-for-scale">Applied Tiny Machine Learning (TinyML) for Scale Professional Certificate Program</a> offered through <a href="[url](https://www.edx.org)">edx.org</a>.

 Below is an image of the embedded dev board that is used in the course
 <img src="https://cdn.shopify.com/s/files/1/0506/1689/3647/products/ABX00031_01.iso_643x483.jpg?v=1626445224" alt="Arduino Nano 33 BLE Sense board">

-The original notebook would no longer run due to the need to use Tensorflow version 1.15 and the lack of support for Python 3.6.x or 3.7.x within Google Colab.
-These versions of Python are required to use Tensorflow 1.15.
+Issues arose because the code needs Tensorflow ver.
+1.15.
+Documentation supports that TF 1.15 requires either Python 3.6.x or 3.7.x, both of which are no longer supported within Google Colab.

-If you would like to view the original jupyter notebook that was used in the class, it is available by <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">clicking here.</a>
+If you would like to view the original notebook that was used in the class, it is available by <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">clicking here.</a>

-After a detailed investigation, I decided to separate the task into two major parts.
+After an investigation, I decided to separate the task into two major parts.
 The first notebook is designed to be run in Colab.
-It is available by clicking <a href="https://github.com/john-mangiaracina/4-6-8-CustomDatasetKWSModel-rev2-part1.ipynb">here.</a>  You will have to download this notebook to your own computer and then upload into <a href="https://colab.research.google.com/">Google Colab.</a>
+It is available by clicking <a href="https://github.com/john-mangiaracina/4-6-8-CustomDatasetKWSModel-rev4-part1.ipynb">here.</a>  You will need to download this notebook to your own computer and then upload into <a href="https://colab.research.google.com/">Google Colab.</a>

-If you are interested in a copy of the original jupyter notebook that was used in the class, it is available by clicking <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">here.</a>
+The second notebook needs to be run in a local install of Anaconda.
+This allows the user to easily define and install specific versions of Python.
+The second notebook is available <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">here.</a>

 #  Using Google Colab